-If your family loves Pillsbury Crescents®, put a fall twist on them with this easy pumpkin cream cheese recipe.
+If your family loves Pillsbury Crescents, put a special fall twist on them with this easy pumpkin cream cheese recipe.

 Pumpkin Cream Cheese Turnovers with Pillsbury Crescents®

 - 1 egg at room temperature